tnrahim/SentimentStocks/README.md

 ## Purpose

-Explore Python through sentiment analysis of fiscal releases
+Explore Python through sentiment analysis of fiscal releases.

+A collaberation with Kai